Social commerce surges as 1 in 3 young people now shop on social media every week

 Example of a live TikTok Shop sale.

-And at the start of this year, TikTok had plans to increase its US E-commerce operation 10x within the next 12 months to as much as $17.5 billion.
+And at the start of 2024, TikTok had plans to increase its US E-commerce operation 10x to as much as $17.5 billion by the end of the year.

-That may seem ambitious.
-But TikTok has the model for this success: Douyin, the version of the app made exclusively for the Chinese market, processed more than $200 billion in social commerce transactions last year.
+That may have seemed ambitious.
+But TikTok had the model for this success: Douyin, the version of the app made exclusively for the Chinese market, processed more than $200 billion in social commerce transactions in 2023.

-And the platform has invested heavily in becoming the go-to destination for the 2024 holiday shopping season.
-It has hosted a “Brand Palooza” event featuring exclusive discounts and celebrity live shopping streams.
+It hosted a “Brand Palooza” event featuring exclusive discounts and celebrity live shopping streams.

-In theory, it’s a win-win for TikTok and for sellers.
-The social platform recently upped its cut of sales to 6%, but that’s a trade-off many retailers can accept in exchange for direct access to such a huge pool of potential customers — per Semrush data, there were 2.62 billion visits to TikTok in October alone.
+In theory, it’s a win-win-win for TikTok, sellers, and influencers.
+The social platform recently upped its cut of sales to 6%, and influencers negotiate their own commissions, but that’s a trade-off many retailers can accept in exchange for direct access to such a huge pool of potential customers — per Semrush data, there were 1.89 billion visits to TikTok in April 2025.

 Build a winning strategy